styfle/geoslack/README.md

 ## Prior Art

 This code was forked from [concurlabs/geoslack](https://github.com/concurlabs/geoslack) which is no longer maintained.

-Since forking, I added a couple new features including
+Since forking, I added the following new features:

 1. A new page to show everyone's location
 2. Display ETA to user's destination